Habit Reversals

 However, it is indisputable that BFRBs can be just as distressing for individuals suffering from them, significantly impacting their social lives.
 These behaviours transcend mere habits or tics; they represent intricate disorders compelling individuals to repetitively touch their hair and body, causing distress.
 Similar to OCD, BFRBs profoundly affect a person's ability to function, and in some instances, they may result in physical damage.

 HRT works on behaviours such as: tics, hair pulling, nail biting, and skin picking to name a few, and is appropriate for people at any age.
-Often we don’t really understand what is driving our behaviors (like relief from urges or feelings) until we look for them with the help of a professional.
+Often we don’t really understand what is driving our behaviours (like relief from urges or feelings) until we look for them with the help of a professional.

 Habit Reversal Training is made up of five parts:

-1. Awareness training: brings attention to the behaviour so the person can gain better self-control and awareness.
-In this stage you will work to notice when you are performing the behaviour, identify the earliest warning that a behavior is about to take place, and identify the situations where the behaviour occurs
+Awareness training: brings attention to the behaviour so the person can gain better self-control and awareness.
+In this stage you will work to notice when you are performing the behaviour, identify the earliest warning that a behaviour is about to take place, and identify the situations where the behaviour occurs

-2. Competing response training: you will work with your therapist to come up with a different behaviour to replace the old unwanted behaviour and practice performing this new behaviour.
+Competing response training: you will work with your therapist to come up with a different behaviour to replace the old unwanted behaviour and practice performing this new behaviour.

-4. Relaxation training: habits or tics can be common when a person is under stress, it can be helpful to learn relaxation skills such as deep breathing, mental imaging, mindfulness, and progressive muscle relaxation to keep urges at bay.
+Relaxation training: habits or tics can be common when a person is under stress, it can be helpful to learn relaxation skills such as deep breathing, mental imaging, mindfulness, and progressive muscle relaxation to keep urges at bay.

 HRT shows high efficacy rates in reducing Body-Focused Repetitive Behaviour (BFRB)

-• Hair pulling
+Hair pulling

-• Nail biting
+Nail biting

-• Skin picking
+Skin picking

 Clients who have had difficulties resisting the urge to bite their nails increased their nail lengths by 22 percent after using HRT.

-• Tics
+Tics

 Tics are involuntary raid recurrent non-rhythmic movements or sounds.
 Tics that produce movements are called “motor tics” and those that produce sound are called “vocal tics”.
 Tics are sudden and purposeless.
 Tics are categorised into 2 sections - simple and complex.